Pylons/pyramid_cookbook/docs/deployment/gae_flex_datastore.rst

         CMD pserve development.ini

-    Replace ``my-gcp-key.json`` filename with the json file you were provided when you created the Service Account.
+    Replace ``my-gcp-key.json`` filename with the JSON file you were provided when you created the Service Account.

 #.  ``datastore_tween.py``